Lee Marcus

-Lee Marcus, also known as Lee S. Marcus (December 7, 1893 – January 30, 1969), was an American film producer of the 1930s and 1940s.
+Lee Marcus (December 7, 1893 – January 30, 1969), also known as Lee S. Marcus, was an American film producer of the 1930s and 1940s.
 During his fifteen-year career he produced over 85 films, most of them between 1934 and 1941 while he was at RKO Studios.
 Prior to his production career, Marcus worked for FBO and then RKO as a sales executive, reaching the level of vice president in both organizations.
 At RKO, he was head of production of the studio's b-films during the late 1930s and the beginning of the 1940s.
 He was also responsible for producing what many consider to be the first film noir, 1940's Stranger on the Third Floor.

 Early life

 Marcus was born on December 7, 1893, in Buffalo, New York.
 His father was Albert L. Marcus.
 During World War I Marcus served with the American Expeditionary Force (AEF), and in 1918 was stationed in Vitry, France.